 Laser-induced breakdown spectroscopy (LIBS) has been increasingly used in recent years to rapidly detect the elemental compositions of various materials in different media (i.e., solids, liquids, and gases).
-In this study, an aerosol-LIBS system was developed for the real-time monitoring of process-induced particles generated during the semiconductor manufacturing process.
-The aerosol-LIBS system developed for the purpose of this study consists primarily of a laser, a spectrometer, optics, and an aerosol chamber.
-A new aerosol chamber was constructed for application of the aerosol-LIBS to various semiconductor manufacturing processes, comprising exhaust tubes and low pressure and high temperature chambers.
-The aerosol-LIBS system was evaluated using laboratory-generated aerosols for the detection of various elements.
-The result was that P, Fe, Mg, Cu, Co, Ni, Ca, Na, and K emission lines were successfully detected by the aerosol-LIBS.
+In this study, an aerosol-LIBS system was developed for the real-time monitoring of process-induced particles generated during semiconductor manufacturing.
+The developed system consists primarily of a laser, a spectrometer, optics, and an aerosol chamber; the last element was constructed for the application of the aerosol-LIBS to various semiconductor manufacturing processes and comprises exhaust tubes and low pressure and high temperature chambers.
+The system was evaluated for its sensitivity to various elements using laboratory-generated aerosols and successfully detected P, Fe, Mg, Cu, Co, Ni, Ca, Na, and K emission lines.
 Further evaluation of the aerosol-LIBS is ongoing.